 According to the firm, the Paydex score closely relates to a personal FICO score.
-The Paydex score takes into account a business’s record of payments to creditors over the past year.
+The Paydex score considers a business’s record of payments to creditors over the past year.
 The range is between 0 and 100.
-A Paydex rating of 80 or more is considered “good.”
+A Paydex rating of 80 or more is considered good.

 Dun & Bradstreet Delinquency Predictor Score

 The higher your score, the better.
-A 500 is considered “good.”
+A 530 is considered good.
 With this score, you’ll get a risk-assessment ranking (Delinquency Predictor Risk Class) of between 1 and 5, with 1 being the least risky.